 Black bears usually try to avoid people, but sometimes come in conflict with humans when they eat crops, destroy apiaries, or break into garbage cans and birdfeeders.
 Along the North Shore, residents usually pull in bird feeders and secure trash bin and compost piles in the summer and fall months to avoid attracting bears.
 In October of 2017, Cascade Vacation Rentals had it’s own bear rescue happen at our dumpster in Lutsen!
 That story made international news and was featured by some well-known news outlets including Inside Edition and The Daily Mail.

-Then, in 2019, a mama bear and four baby cubs were seen frequently in the Lutsen area!
-The family often found their way to our dumpsters, luckily they were always able to get back out without assistance!
+Then, in 2019 and again in 2020, a mama bear and four baby cubs were seen frequently in the Lutsen area.
+The family often found their way to our dumpsters, luckily, they were always able to get back out without assistance!
 In 2020 we built an electric fence around our dumpsters and the bears have not been seen since.
-However, reports of bears breaking into dumpsters and even homes are reported every year in the are!
-It’s important to be bear aware, especially in the late fall as they try to fatten up for hibernation!
+However, reports of bears breaking into dumpsters and even homes are reported every year in the area.
+In 2024, a baby and mama black bear were frequently spotted in the areas of the Poplar River Condos at Lutsen and the burned remains of Lutsen Resort.

 Black bears like large forests with an abundance of fruits, nuts, and barriers.
 They can also be found in lowlands and wetlands with succulent vegetation near pools and streams where they can cool off.
 Mothers with cubs tend large trees ( like white pines) for bedding sites and refuge for her cubs.